-A 10% decrease, evenly distributed over future periods, in the expected future net cash inflows for the Global 7000 and Global 8000 aircraft program and the C Series aircraft program would not have resulted in an impairment charge in fiscal year 2017.
+A 10% decrease, evenly distributed over future periods, in the expected future net cash inflows for the Global 7500 aircraft program would not have resulted in an impairment charge in fiscal year 2018.

-An increase of 100-basis points in the discount rate used to perform the impairment tests would not have resulted in an impairment charge in fiscal year 2017 for the Global 7000 and Global 8000 aircraft program and the C Series aircraft program.
+An increase of 100-basis points in the discount rate used to perform the impairment tests would not have resulted in an impairment charge in fiscal year 2018 for the Global 7500 aircraft program.

 Tax contingencies – Uncertainties exist with respect to the interpretation of complex tax regulations, changes in tax laws, and the amount and timing of future taxable income.
 Given the wide range of international business relationships and the long-term nature and complexity of existing contractual agreements, differences arising between the actual results and the assumptions made, or future changes to such assumptions, could necessitate future adjustments to tax expense or recovery already recorded.
 The Corporation establishes tax provisions for possible consequences of audits by the tax authorities of each country in which it operates.
 The amount of such provisions is based on various factors, such as experience from previous tax audits and differing interpretations of tax regulations by the taxable entity and the relevant tax authority.
 Such differences in interpretation may arise for a wide variety of issues depending on the conditions prevailing in the domicile of each legal entity.